-If you are moving over a long distance, you would have to crate train your cat or dog before the move happens.
-On the day you move, your pets should be wearing updated rabies tags and your phone number and address.
+If you are moving over a long distance, you must crate-train your cat or dog before the move happens.
+On the day you move, your pets should wear updated rabies tags and your phone number and address.

-If you are driving them to the new home, you should be planning on stops along the way.
+If you are driving them to the new home, you should plan to stop along the way.
 Try to find hotels that allow pets.
-When traveling by air, ask the airline regarding the requirements they have.
+When traveling by air, ask the airline about the requirements they have.
 You should also have copies of the veterinarian records of your pet in your carry-on luggage.

 How to welcome your cat to your new home?

 Before you let your cat enter the new home, you should inspect it from their point of view.
 It needs to be from the outside and the inside.
-Remove any cords that may be dangling from the blinds and drapes to ensure that your kitty is safe.
+Remove cords dangling from the blinds and drapes to ensure your kitty is safe.
 Once they arrive, make sure you close all windows and doors closed.
-Close all crawl spaces and holes where they may be out of your reach.
+Close all crawl spaces and holes that may be out of your reach.

 Once you are in the new home, you should not be surprised if your cat disappears for a few days.
-They may choose to live inside their cat carrier, underneath their bed, or in a closet.
+They may live inside their cat carrier, under their bed, or in a closet.
 It happens because cats suffer from a feline anxiety attack when they move into a new home.